 CBC – (Cannabichromene)

-What it does: CBC ( the anti-inflammatory and anti-viral effects of cannabis, and may contribute to the overall analgesic effects of medical cannabis.
+What it does: CBC (Cannabichromene) Evidence has suggested that it may play a role in the anti-inflammatory and anti-viral effects of cannabis, and may contribute to the overall analgesic effects of medical cannabis.
 CBC may have potential to inhibit the growth of cancerous tumors due to its interaction with anandamide, an endocannabinoid known to fight breast cancer.
 Studies suggest CBC works best in conjunction with CBD and THC to create a synergistic effect.

 What it treats: A 2011 study in the British Journal of Pharmacology found that CBD and CBC stimulated descending pathways of antinociception and caused analgesia by interacting with several target proteins involved in nociceptive control.
 It helps in fighting bacteria as an anti-fungal also as an anti-inflammatory, pain relief, anti-biotic, depression and brain growth.
 Research also suggests that CBC is an inflammation and pain inhibitor, which has been successful for treating migraines and stimulating bone growth.

-We look forward to reporting on properties as they are discovered.
+We look forward to reporting on new research about other chemicals that have medicinal properties as they are discovered.
 As always, we want to reiterate that these chemicals are most effective when combined.
 Whole-plant treatment gives patients benefits that have yet to be identified and isolated, and by separating chemicals, you could be losing important medical benefits.
 By all means, try strains with varying levels of these compounds to see how they affect your particular ailments, but make sure you’re using the whole plant.